kaizen-ai/kaizenflow/documentation/technical/knowledge_graph_example.md

 # Ontology

 - There are entities
+  - Entities are represented as vertices (equivalently, nodes) in the graph
+  - Entities can be
+    - concrete things in the world (e.g., the company Exxon)
+    - abstract concepts (e.g., "demand")
+    - anything that is tracked/measured/reported, e.g.,
+      - economic indices (not the values, but the concept of the index)
+      - number of oil wells in the US (again, not the number, but the notion)
+  - Entities may
+    - be related to other entities (expressed via directed edges)
+    - have stand-alone properties
-  - Some entities have supply, demand, inventory, e.g.,
+  - E.g., some entities have supply, demand, inventory, e.g.,
     - "number of residential homes"
     - "interest rates"

-- For some entities what matters is the "level", for others is "change", or "acceleration"
+- The graph structure expresses relationships between entities
+  - Relationships are represented as directed edges
+  - Edges may have properties themselves
   - Certain relationships only hold under certain assumptions
   - There are concepts like change of a number of entities
     - E.g., one entity can influence a number of entities or the change of number of entities

-- Relationship have "strength"
+  - Relationships have "strength"
     - We can have some priors on that
-  - We can infer it from the data using our prior
+    - We can infer it from the data using our priors

-- Relationship have "velocity"
+  - Relationships have "velocity"
     - How quickly a relationship unfolds
-  - Not sure strength and velocity are really different, since if something is sensitive to something else, the effect realizes also quickly
+    - Some relationships may be strong but subject to a time lag (e.g., impact of infrastructure investment, macroeconomic policy, regulatory changes, etc.)

-- Relationship can be symmetric or not
+  - Relationships can be symmetric or not
     - E.g., the rate at which something changes when positive or negative can be different so there are 2 coefficients
     - We can have a prior on these two coefficients, like we thing they should be typically the same, and then

+- For some entities what matters is the "level", for others is "change", or "acceleration"

 - There are temporal concepts like:
   - prolonged ... causes
-  - E.g., prolonged weakness in housing starts is often a precursor of economy downturn
+  - E.g., prolonged weakness in housing starts is often a precursor of an economic downturn

-- We can iterate on the KG adding more details
+- We can iterate on the KG by adding more details
   - We start saying "-^ house starts => -v bonds price"
   - We can expand this causal relationship in terms of all the components
     - "-^ house starts => -^ inflation => -v interest rates => -v bond yield =>